mischegoss/qloo/frontend/README.md

 - **Multi-Modal Content**: Combines music (with YouTube integration), recipes, photos, and nostalgia news
 - **Feedback System**: Collects user preferences to improve future recommendations
 - **Demo Mode**: Showcases the AI pipeline with real-time processing visualization
+- **Anonymized Data**: All data is anonymized before sending to the backend, ensuring privacy and PII compliance.

 ## Component Architecture